 This company has a decent selection of strains, which you can see below:

 - Red strains: Bali, Borneo, Dragon, Jongkong, Kapuas, Malay, Maeng Da, Reserve, Sulawesi, Sumatra, Vietnam, Super Red

 - Green strains: Super Green, Super Premium Jongkong, Super Premium Maeng Da, Sulawesi, Sumatra, Vietnam, Reserve, Maeng Da, Malay, Jongkong, Dragon, Borneo

 - White strains: Vietnam, Sumatra, Sulawesi, Reserve, Maeng Da, Malay, Jongkong, Elephant, Dragon, Bai, Super White

 There are a couple of pure strains that have product pages but weren’t included because they are marked as sold out at the time of this writing.
 Finally, this company sells two blends, which they call Special K and Uplift.

-Life Force Kratom sells their powders in 50 g, 125 g, and 250 g increments.
+Life Force Kratom sells its powders in 50 g, 125 g, and 250 g increments.
 That is only a quarter of a kilogram as their maximum amount available.
 This suggests they do not have a supplier who can supply a large amount of volume.
 It also suggests they do not have the resources to purchase and store large volumes.

-Every kratom powder has the same price range, which shows that their supplier is stable even if they are not large-scale.
+Every kratom powder has the same price range, which shows that its supplier is stable even if they are not large-scale.
 The price starts at $11.50 for 50 grams and goes to $45.10 for 250 grams.